pcaracal/M324_Devops_CICD_Test/vorgehensweise.md

 5. Consult gh copilot on how to make the pipeline only run on a tagged push and modify the `main.yml`
 6. Attempt to get the tag name and use it as the tag for the docker image
 7. Try to implement automatic release create inside the workflow
+8. Mistake: Trying to push first to tag and then master doesn't use latest code in workflow -> First have to push to master, and then push to tag
+9. The GITHUB_TOKEN does not have access to create releases, -> create a PAT
+10. Push and pray

 ## Links